 They have also introduced subsidised public transport, ramped up car sharing, and made it easier for people to bike, run, or walk to work.

-Genesis are part of our Right Side of History campaign which highlights the important mahi New Zealanders are doing to reduce emissions and get us on the right side of history on climate change.
+Genesis were a part of our Right Side of History campaign which highlighted the important mahi New Zealanders do to reduce emissions and get us on the right side of history on climate change.